- Consult an architect, engineer and/or building construction professional. Professionals can guide you through the complexities of home elevation.

 1.7 WHEN WILL ABFEs BE AVAILABLE?

-ABFEs are available for all or portions of Union County, New Jersey; and Rockland and Westchester Counties, New York.
+ABFEs are available for all or portions of Union County, New Jersey and Rockland County, New York.

 1.8 WHO SHOULD USE ABFEs?